elevationsoftware/ecuss/README.md

 ]);
 ```

-Then we just import our animation into the component.ts instead of writing it directly in our component declaration:
+Then, just import your animation into the component.ts instead of writing it directly in the component declaration:

 ```ts
 import { myCustomAnimations } from './shared/animations/my-customanimation.ts';